ItsBen321/Godot-tools/README.md

 Simply put these scripts in your project, read the documentation and you're good to go!

 ## Tools
-Also consists classes, but there are less game-related and more for the development process.
+Also consists of classes, but these are less game-related and more for the development process.